Underwater worlds are magical. Oh, the stories that can be told about seahorses, mermaids and hidden treasures!

 On the ocean ceiling I made I attached some buttons where you can easily hang the crafts and some felt animals from.

-This is how our underwater world looked when we were finished:
+This is how our under the sea pretend play world looked when we were finished:

 By the way, did you know that this post is part of the A to Z Rainy Day Activities Blog Hop hosted by Something 2 Offer?
 You can find them all here.